 Comparing results with signal intensity versus with multivariate analyses is informative.
-In visual cortex, although delay-period signal returns to baseline and is insensitive to load, the strength of decoding from this signal, a proxy for the integrity of a neural representation, varies monotonically with memory load, and in a manner that predicts load-related effects on behavior.
-In IPS, in contrast, it is delay-period signal intensity that varies with load, while multivariate evidence for stimulus representation, although often present at a load of 1, is typically absent at higher loads (Emrich et al., 2013; Gosseries et al., 2018; Cai et al., 2019; Cai et al., in press).
-Closer investigation of IPS indicates that its load sensitivity is only observed when high-load memory sets contain items drawn from the same category.
-For example, delay activity in IPS is higher for memory for 3 orientations than for one, but not for one orientation + one color + one luminance (Cai et al., in press; c.f.
+In visual cortex, although delay-period signal returns to baseline and is insensitive to load, the strength of decoding from this signal, a proxy for the integrity of a neural representation, varies monotonically with memory load, and in a manner that predicts load-related effects on behaviour.
+In IPS, in contrast, it is delay-period signal intensity that varies with load, while multivariate evidence for stimulus representation, although often present at a load of 1, is typically absent at higher loads (Cai et al., 2019; Cai et al., 2020; Emrich et al., 2013; Gosseries et al., 2018).
+Closer investigation of IPS indicates that its load sensitivity is only observed when the high-load memory sets contain items drawn from the same category.
+For example, delay activity in IPS is higher for memory for 3 orientations than for one, but not for one orientation + one color + one luminance (Cai et al., 2020; c.f.
 Gosseries et al., 2018).
 This suggests sensitivity to demands on the need to individuate items by binding each to its unique context.